S1LV3RJ1NX/mal-code/ch1/README.md

 # Chapter 1: A Journey into the Heart of Transformers

+_Note:_ Make sure to follow the instructions in the [README](../README.md) to install the dependencies.

 ## Overview

 The goal of this chapter is to build a translation system, based on transformer architecture, that is capable of translating from English to Hindi.
 To achieve this goal we shall implement, the paper - [Attention is all you need](./01_attention_is_all_you_need.pdf)